 3) Pain & Guilt

-As the new reality beings to sink in, a painful, sunken feeling begins to set in in your lungs, chest area, and lower abdomen.
+As the new reality begins to sink in, a painful, sunken feeling begins to set in your lungs, chest area, and lower abdomen.
 These are the parts of your body most affected by grief.
 As you move through this stage, feelings of guilt begin to surface.
 You find yourself thinking about all those things you ‘should’ or ‘could have’ done to prevent what happened.

 The key to moving through this stage is deeply embracing and allowing the emotional pain and guilt you now feel so that they can be surrendered as you feel them.

 As the new reality continues to sink in, and you begin to come to terms with the new facts, a sense of deep sadness or feelings of depression begins to set in.
 You feel hopeless and with little energy to engage with other people, events, or situations around you.